JennDahm/TFTP/README.md

 Some goals for this project:

-* **Support for both Python 2.7 and Python 3.8.** Python 2.7 may be EOL at the end of 2019, but I want to maintain support for it for those poor schmucks who still have to use it for one reason or another (myself included!).
+* **Support for both Python 2.7 and Python 3.7.** Python 2.7 may be EOL at the end of 2019, but I want to maintain support for it for those poor souls who still have to use it for one reason or another (myself included!).
-* **Easy to use.** It should be as simple to set up a client as:
+* **Easy to use.** It should be (approximately) as simple to set up a client as:
     ```python
     import tftp
     client = tftp.Client("127.0.0.1")